rapidsai/cuml/README.md

 $ cmake ..
 ```

-Note: if using a conda environment (recommended currently), then cmake can be configured appropriately via:
+If using a conda environment (recommended currently), then cmake can be configured appropriately via:

 ```bash
 $ cmake .. -DCMAKE_INSTALL_PREFIX=$CONDA_PREFIX
 ```

-The following warning message is dependent upon the version of cmake and the `CMAKE_INSTALL_PREFIX`.
-It is an open issue that we are working to resolve:
+Note: The following warning message is dependent upon the version of cmake and the `CMAKE_INSTALL_PREFIX` used.
+If this warning is displayed, the build should still run succesfully.
+We are currently working to resolve this open issue.
+You can silence this warning by adding `-DCMAKE_IGNORE_PATH=$CONDA_PREFIX/lib` to your `cmake` command.
 ```
 Cannot generate a safe runtime search path for target ml_test because files in some directories may conflict with libraries in implicit directories:
 ```

+The configuration script will print the BLAS found on the search path.
+If the version found does not match the version intended, use the flag `-DBLAS_LIBRARIES=/path/to/blas.so` with the `cmake` command to force your own version.

 3. Build `libcuml`: